Jvinniec/fuel_economy/README.md

 ## data
 Raw and formatted data as well as the script used to convert raw data into formatted data using Pandas.

+## visualization
+Visualizations of the underlying data with matplotlib.